Graduate Program Handbook

 The Williams Writing Center provides programming that informs, enriches, and extends the experience of writing for Williams College students.
 Through oversight of the student Writing Workshop and consultations with faculty and departments, the Writing Center promotes writing as a purposeful and organic extension of intellectual life at the College.
 To make an appointment with the Director of the Writing Center, Julia Munemo, please email her at email@example.com.

 The Office of Institutional Diversity, Equity, and Inclusion is responsible for Title IX reporting, non-discrimination training, bias reporting, and initiatives around diversity, equity, and inclusion in student, faculty, and staff life.
-This is the department to reach out to for any bias or discrimination incidents on or off campus, among students, faculty, or college staff.
+This is the department to reach out to for any bias or discrimination incidents on or off campus, College students, faculty, or staff.
 The Office of DEI also offers opportunities like TIDE grants, which MA students have successfully applied for in the past.
 It is also responsible for Claiming Williams each spring, a day of events and dialogue around inclusion and exclusion in higher education.
 Graduate students are encouraged to propose an event for Claiming Williams each fall.
 For additional resources from the Office of Institutional Diversity, Equity, and Inclusion, click here.